 2. Improving the job application process

 If you find it hard to find and secure new talents for the company, it may be because the application process is too lengthy or complicated, which pushed people away.
-Streamlining the recruitment process makes it much easier for HR professionals to put up job offers and go through applications to select potential candidates.
+Streamlining the recruitment process makes it much easier for HR professionals to put up job offers and go through applications to select potential candidates, and benefits of how HR software can help with the recruiting process can be seen here.

 This year, HR professionals should focus on implementing automated administrative processes that help with the entire job application process.
 Automation can help sort through applications and only select those that meet the job requirements.
 This will help HR professionals save time, which they can use to better their interview skills and make the process more enjoyable, not only for them but for the candidates as well.
 Instead of a 10-minute talk with each applicant, they can reserve more time for those potential employees that are actually fit for the job.